 - Offline mode allowed volunteers to collect data in areas without internet connection

-- Pinpoint tool is also available for volunteers to manually place the point on the map in case of low GPS accuracy in that area
+- The pinpoint tool was also helpful, for volunteers to manually place the point on the map in case of low GPS accuracy in that area.

-- Option to have their projects open to public in form of a Map Portal which would allow them to see the results and the current projects in their area
+- Opportunity to have their projects open to the public in the form of a Map Portal which would allow the community to see the results and engage in the current projects in their area.